How to Replace a Radiator Hose

 How often: Every 60,000 miles

 All modern automotive engines are liquid-cooled, and the cooling system is essential to keep these engines from overheating.
 Radiator hoses carry coolant, or antifreeze, between the engine and radiator.
-Over time, a radiator hose is exposed to high heat and, in some climates, freezing temperatures, too.
-To prevent a failure, replace your radiator hose to keep the cooling system operating correctly and to prevent your engine from overheating.
+Over time, a radiator hose is exposed to high heat and, in some climates, freezing temperatures too.
+To prevent a failure, replace your radiator hose to keep the cooling system operating correctly and to prevent your engine from getting too hot.

-If your car is over four years old or has more than 60,000 miles, it may be time to replace your hose.
-If you do a lot of stop-and-go driving wear can occur even quicker.
+If your car is more than four years old or has more than 60,000 miles, it may be time to replace your hose.
+If you do a lot of stop-and-go driving, wear can occur even quicker.
 If a leak develops, you run the risk of overheating your engine and should replace the hose immediately.

 Before you begin to replace your radiator hose, you need to make sure you can reach it easily.
-If so, use this guide to learn how to replace a radiator hose.
-If the hose is in a difficult location or you prefer to have a professional replace the hose, your local NAPA AutoCare Center can do the job for you.
+If so, use this guide to learn how to replace it.
+If the hose is in a difficult location or you prefer to have a professional replace it, your local NAPA AutoCare Center can do the job for you.

 Things you'll need from your garage or your local NAPA AUTO PARTS Store:

 - New radiator hose

 - Distilled water